Common Negative Keywords Mistakes to Avoid

 Adding negative keywords becomes exhausting when we have multiple campaigns to manage.
 We make mistakes if there is too much we need to oversee personally.
 A negative keywords list makes it easy to share negative keywords between campaigns.
 It is a good place to put all the keywords you want to avoid.

 Negative keyword lists can and should be extensive.
 However, this raises a new issue.
-When using keywords, you may lose track of which keywords are relevant for your current account, campaign, or ad group.
+When using keywords, you may lose track of which keywords are relevant to your current account, campaign, or ad group.

 Some lists may contain a dozen negatives, while others may contain hundreds.
 Of course, not all lists will be the same, but large disparities will cause problems.